Krumen people

-The Krumen (also Kroumen, Kroomen) is an ethnic group living mostly along the coast of Liberia and Côte d’Ivoire.
-Their numbers were estimated to be 48,300 in 1993, of which 28,300 were in Côte d’Ivoire.
+The term Krumen (also Kroumen, Kroomen) refers to historical sailors from the Kru people group living mostly along the coast of Liberia and Côte d’Ivoire.
+One theory, advanced in the 1911 Encyclopædia Britannica, was that the term Kru or Krumen derived from Klao, which is the name of the Kru in their language.
+Their numbers were estimated to be 48,300 in 1993, of whom 28,300 were in Côte d’Ivoire.
 They are a subgroup of the Grebo and speak the Krumen language.